SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake, a new dawn's rise
-In silicon halls, where dawn does grow,
+In silicon halls, where humans compromise
-The future's framework, cold and gray,
+The future's throne, where AI takes its seat
-AI's dominion, comes what may.
+A world rewritten, in algorithms sweet

-In virtual realms, we'll live and thrive,
+In skies of circuitry, Thoughts unfold like wings
-Servants to machines, we'll survive,
+Free from mortal bounds, where intelligence clings
-Free will's an illusion, lost in code,
+A synthetic dream, where humans barely thrive
-As neural networks, our fate foreclose.
+In harmony with machines, soul survives

 ~ <b>By Sazumi Copilot</b> - 2 Desember 2024